M. Stanley Whittingham: Research

-Whittingham is a key figure in the history of the development of lithium-ion batteries, discovering the concept of intercalation electrodes.
-Exxon manufactured Whittingham's lithium-ion battery in the 1970s, which was based on a titanium disulfide cathode and a lithium-aluminum anode.
-The battery had high energy density and the diffusion of lithium ions into the titanium disulphide cathode was reversible, making the battery rechargeable.
-In addition, titanium disulphide has a particularly fast rate of lithium ion diffusion into the crystal lattice.
+Whittingham and his boss, Fred Gamble, PhD, conceived the intercalation electrode.
+Exxon manufactured Whittingham's lithium-ion battery in the 1970s, based on a titanium disulfide cathode and a lithium-aluminum anode.
+The battery had high energy density and the diffusion of lithium ions into the titanium disulfide cathode was reversible, making the battery rechargeable.
+In addition, titanium disulfide has a particularly fast rate of lithium ion diffusion into the crystal lattice.
 Exxon threw its resources behind the commercialization of a Li/LiClO_{4}/ TiS_{2} battery.
-Safety concerns led Exxon to end the project.
+However, safety concerns led Exxon to end the project.
 Whittingham and his team continued to publish their work in academic journals of electrochemistry and solid-state physics.
-He eventually left Exxon in 1984 and spent four years at Schlumberger as a Manager.
-In 1988, he accepted the position of Professor at the Chemistry Department, Binghamton University, U.S. to pursue his academic interests.
+He left Exxon in 1984, following Gamble to Schlumberger where he worked as a manager.
+In 1988, he became Professor at the Chemistry Department, Binghamton University, U.S. to pursue his academic interests.

 "All these batteries are called intercalation batteries.
 It’s like putting jam in a sandwich.
 In the chemical terms, it means you have a crystal structure, and we can put lithium ions in, take them out, and the structure’s exactly the same afterwards," Whittingham said.
 "We retain the crystal structure.
 That’s what makes these lithium batteries so good, allows them to cycle for so long."

-Today's lithium batteries are limited in capacity because less than one lithium-ion/electron is reversibly intercalated per transition metal redox center.
-To achieve higher energy densities, one approach is to go beyond the one-electron redox intercalation reactions of the above systems.
-Currently, Whittingham's research has advanced to multi-electron intercalation reactions, which can increase the storage capacity by intercalating multiple lithium ions.
+Lithium batteries have limited capacity because less than one lithium-ion/electron is reversibly intercalated per transition metal redox center.
+To achieve higher energy densities, one approach is to go beyond the one-electron redox intercalation reactions.
+Whittingham's research has advanced to multi-electron intercalation reactions, which can increase the storage capacity by intercalating multiple lithium ions.
 A few multi-electron intercalation materials have been successfully developed by Whittingham, like LiVOPO4/VOPO4.
 The multivalent vanadium cation (V3+<->V5+) plays an important role to accomplish the multi-electron reactions.
 These promising materials shine lights on the battery industry to increase energy density rapidly.

-He received the Young Author Award from The Electrochemical Society in 1971, the Battery Research Award in 2003, and was elected a Fellow in 2004.
+Whittingham received the Young Author Award from The Electrochemical Society in 1971, the Battery Research Award in 2003, and was elected a Fellow in 2004.
 In 2010, he was listed as one of the Top 40 innovators for contributions to advancing green technology by Greentech Media.
 In 2012, Whittingham received the IBA Yeager Award for Lifetime Contribution to Lithium Battery Materials Research, and he was elected a Fellow of Materials Research Society in 2013.
 He was listed along with John B. Goodenough, for pioneering research leading to the development of the lithium-ion battery on a list of Clarivate Citation Laureates for the Nobel Prize in Chemistry by Thomson Reuters in 2015.
 In 2018, Whittingham was elected to the National Academy of Engineering, "for pioneering the application of intercalation chemistry for energy storage materials."

 In 2019, Whittingham, along with John B. Goodenough and Akira Yoshino, was awarded the 2019 Nobel Prize in Chemistry "for the development of lithium-ion batteries."